janlisec/eCerto/README.md

 that reported values of CRMs are appropriate.
 Many of them are calculated according to the procedures described in `ISO GUIDE 35:2017`.

-The eCerto package contains a `Shiny`-App which provides functionality to load, process and backup data for the statistical evaluation of analyses conducted during CRM production.
+The **eCerto** package contains a `Shiny`-App which provides functionality to load, process, report and backup data for the statistical evaluation of analyses conducted during CRM production.

 ## Installation

-You can install the development version of **eCerto** from [GitHub](https://github.com/janlisec/eCerto) with:
+To run **eCerto** locally You can install the development version from [GitHub](https://github.com/janlisec/eCerto) with:

 ``` r